 Some flavors come as a pate and some come with gravy.

 For a cat with teeth problems the smaller chunks and moisture content of the cans with gravy will be easier to eat than a pate.
-If your cat prefers the pate flavors make sure they are thoroughly mashed to make it easier for him to eat.
+If your cat prefers the pate flavors make sure they are thoroughly mashed to make it easier for him to eat and add a little liquid.

 Often no teeth and senior go hand in hand so the gravy is a useful addition for moisture needs and would be the preferred choice.